6.2 C

 A Turbulent History

 Starting in the 13th century, the monastery’s location alternated between the Byzantine and Bulgarian empires.
-In 1344, during the Byzantine civil war, Anna Savoy ceded the monastery to Bulgarian Tsar Ivan Alexander.
+In 1344, during the Byzantine Civil War, Anna Savoy ceded the monastery to Bulgarian Tsar Ivan Alexander.
 He renovated it and remained its patron until the Ottoman Turks captured it in 1364.
 After the Tarnovo Kingdom fell in 1393, Patriarch Evtimiy’s relics were held at the monastery until the 19th century.

 Renovations and Expansion